alanng10/Lang/Docue/a.md

 It refers to horn that is applicable to all.

 The letter "I" refers to interpreted that is applicable to all.
-It refers to inter that is applicable to all.
+It refers to inti that is applicable to all.

 The letter "J" refers to form that is applicable to all.
 It refers to juice that is applicable to all.